Resolve by Timer

 {% step %}

-When **Editing**/**Creating** your integration scroll to **Advanced Configuration** and locate the **Resolve Timer** toggle.
+When editing or creating your integration, scroll to **Advanced Configuration** and locate the **Resolve by Timer** toggle.

 {% endstep %}